goldbachnext/hiring-challenges/senior-javascript-adserving/README.md

-# Ad serving hiring challenge
+# Ad-serving hiring challenge

-This project represent a minimal ad serving SDK that wraps the Google Publisher Tag (GPT) and provides a small API to initiate ad calls.
+This project represent a minimal ad-serving SDK that wraps the Google Publisher Tag (GPT) and provides a small API to initiate ad calls.

 ## Tasks